-This section of the EIS should address the nature and hydrology of the aquifers and provide a description of the:
+This section of the EIS should address the nature and hydrology of the aguifers and provide a description of the:

-- geology/stratigraphy such as alluvium, volcanic, metamorphic; - aquifer type such as confined, unconfined; and - depth to and thickness of the aquifers. - the significance of the resource at a local and regional scale; - depth to water level and seasonal changes in levels; - groundwater flow directions (defined from water level contours); - interaction with surface water; - interaction with sea/salt water; - possible sources of recharge; and - vulnerability to pollution.
+- geology/stratigraphy such as alluvium, volcanic, metamorphic; - aguifer type such as confined, unconfined; and - depth to and thickness of the aguifers. - the significance of the resource at a local and regional scale; - depth to water level and seasonal changes in levels; - groundwater flow directions (defined from water level contours); - interaction with surface water; - interaction between aquifers; - possible sources of recharge; and - vulnerability to pollution.

-The data obtained from the groundwater survey should be sufficient to enable specification of the major ionic species present in the groundwater, pH, electrical conductivity, total dissolved solids and any potentially toxic or harmful substances.
+The data obtained from the groundwater survey should be sufficient to enable specification of the major ionic species, pH, electrical conductivity, total dissolved solids and any potentially toxic or harmful substances.